 DOE is committed to using science, technology, and effective management to minimize fugitive emissions throughout the Department.
 To assist in achieving this goal the Department created the Fugitive Emissions' Working Group.

 Under the GreenBuy Award Program the U.S. Department of Energy (DOE) sites receive recognition for voluntary purchasing programs that obtain sustainable products, save energy, conserve water, and reduce health, and environmental impacts.
 GreenBuy recognizes DOE sites for excellence in “green purchasing” that extends beyond minimum compliance requirements.
 GreenBuy is based on a Priority Products List, which identifies a set of products with leadership-level sustainability goals, that that DOE established to help incentivize sustainable acquisition efforts.
-View the list of winners by fiscal year.

 The Department of Energy (DOE) is engaged in activities related to the protection and conservation of migratory birds at its laboratories and facilities nation-wide.
 These activities are carried out at the Department’s facilities pursuant to the Migratory Bird Treaty Act and Executive Order 13186, Responsibilities of Federal Agencies to Protect Migratory Birds, with support from the DOE Migratory Bird Workgroup.
 Headquarters provides technical assistance in the resolution of migratory bird issues for the Department.